Gitty-McHubface/sdc-project5/README.md

 <img src="./examples/labels.png" width="450"/>

-Bounding boxes for each detection were computed.
+Bounding boxes for each detection were calculated.
 Boxes with too large of a height/width or width/height ratio were discarded.
 The resulting detections for the sample frame can be seen below:

 <img src="./examples/final.png" width="450"/>